joecity/jekyll-now/_posts/2015-02-09-pair-programming-tips.md

 People will naturally gravitate to pair with who they are comfortable with, so swapping pairs may need a little encouragement.

 An extreme example, success has been reported with so called promiscuous pairing.
 This is where the entire team pair programs, and all of the pairs must swap partners on a timer, say every 1.5 hours.
 In an effort to spread knowledge, it is the most experienced developer that must move on.
-Results may vary, but this could be a useful exercise to try, and to get the team used to pairing with different partners.
+Results may vary, but this could be a useful exercise to try, and to get the team used to pairing with partners outside of their comfort zone.

 <figure>
 <img src="../images/posts/2015-02-09-promiscuous.jpg">